 During the year under review the Company has not received any complaints pertaining tosexual harassment.

-The Company has not made any loan given guarantee provided security or madeinvestments pursuant to the provisions of Section 186 of Companies Act 2013.
+The Company has not made any loan given guarantee or provided security pursuant to theprovisions of Section 186 of Companies Act 2013.

 A. EXTRACT OF ANNUAL RETURN